 At Mt.
 Desert Island, trees in low-lying undisturbed (non-1947 fire) areas (Fig. 2) appear engaged in seedling recruitment superior to trees in the upper elevation fire zone.
 Indeed, reaction to fire absence manifests as physiological and morphological adjustments over many years (Little 1953).
-On the island, cone serotiny (Givnish 1981), thick bark and epicormic re-sprouting (Renninger et al 2013) have disappeared in formerly fire-prone pitch pine ecosystems (Jordan et al 2003).
+On the island, cone serotiny (Givnish 1981), thick bark, and epicormic re-sprouting (Renninger et al 2013) have disappeared in formerly fire-prone pitch pine ecosystems (Jordan et al 2003).
 Suppression makes it likely that former fire adaptive mechanisms like these (no longer required for stand sustenance) are wasted investments which likely encourage under-competition with other evergreens (Buma et al 2013).
 Critically, it is not clear if, in reaction to the former pyrogenic forest effect, recovery accelerates the disappearance of adaptive traits (Heuss 2018) or if this is a result of extrinsic responses to other, low intensity disturbances.
 Previous studies (e.g., Ibáñez et al 2019) have framed resilience as an artifact of recovery (Charpentier 2020) specifically in the absence of further fire disturbance and adaptation to climate change (Swanston et al 2018).
-We elect to distinguish between recovery and persistence capacity through a new qualitative model which explains pitch pine responses to fire history and non-fire environmental constraints through the lenses of elevation gradients and topography (Dunne et al 2004) (Fig. 3).
-It is informed by earlier resilience theories (Jordan Patterson and Windisch 2003; Howard and Stelacio 2011; Ibáñez et al 2019).
-Here, we posit pitch pine populations exhibit non-mutually exclusive responses: (1) recovery capacity as a measure of plant performance (Ibáñez et al 2019) long after fire disturbance (Patterson Saunders and Horton 1983) and (2) persistence capacity that reflects responses in the absence of disturbance (Brand and Jax 2007).
+We attempt to distinguish between recovery and persistence capacity through a new qualitative model which explains pitch pine responses to fire history and non-fire environmental constraints through the lenses of elevation gradients and topography (Dunne et al 2004) (Fig. 3).
+The model is informed by earlier resilience theories (Jordan Patterson and Windisch 2003; Howard and Stelacio 2011; Ibáñez et al 2019).
+Here, we posit pitch pine populations exhibit non-mutually exclusive responses: (1) recovery capacity as a measure of plant performance (Ibáñez et al 2019) after fire disturbance (Patterson Saunders and Horton 1983) and (2) persistence capacity that reflects responses in the absence of disturbance (Brand and Jax 2007).

 Each capacity metric reflects an ecologically stable strategy (Day and Greenwood 2011), e.g., tradeoffs between growth and stress avoidance) and colony retreat and expansion (Swanston et al 2018), as a function of stand density (Churchill et al 2012).
 Recovery capacity, linked to fire history, is the better understood of the two pathways given the extensive literature covering resilience (Ibáñez et al 2019) and tree health (Fuller and Quine 2016).
 Persistence capacity on the other hand, is linked to topography and elevation, e.g., where shade-intolerant pitch pine out-compete other evergreens such as red spruce (Picea rubens), hemlock (Tsuga canadensis) and balsam fir (Abies balsamea) expanding into new, mostly uninhabited territory.
-There is currently a paucity of biogeochemical, elevation and topographical data at Mt.
+There is currently a scarcity of biogeochemical, elevation and topographical data at Mt.
 Desert Island to inform the functionalities within this model.
-To remedy this, we consider soil and plant nutrition including C and N, stable isotope analysis to derive intrinsic water use efficiency (iWUEδ13C), soil moisture retention, growth and stand density set against fire history.
+To remedy this, we consider soil and plant nutrition including C and N, stable isotope analysis to derive intrinsic water use efficiency (iWUEδ13C), soil moisture retention, growth, and stand density set against fire history.

 Fire history is revealed by subsurface charcoal remnants found in previous fire zones.
-Charcoal pyrogenic carbon (PyC) festoons selected areas of the north side of Cadillac Mountain (Patterson Edwards and Maguire 1987).
+Charcoal pyrogenic carbon (PyC) is abundant in selected areas of the north side of Cadillac Mountain (Patterson Edwards and Maguire 1987).
 These deposits suggest the possibility of recalcitrant soil C and high mineral holding capacity long after a fire event (Pingree and DeLuca 2017).
 Fire history artifacts like charcoal (Licht et al 2017) and increased elevation (Wang et al 2017) have been linked to increased intrinsic water use efficiency.
 Given the difference in fire histories between Mt.
 Desert Island populations, this provides a nearly ideal testbed to better understand chemical geography status (Verma and Jayakumar 2012) and address a number of key questions with regard to leaf traits, tree growth and stand dynamics as well as possible interactions between fire history and elevation.